patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/alert-group/alert-group.md

 The overflow link should be configured to navigate to a place where the user can view and manage a complete list of incoming alerts.
 If a [notification drawer](/components/notification-drawer) is being used, it should open the drawer.
 You may customize the text accordingly to reflect the result of clicking the link.
 However, we recommend displaying the number of new/unread notifications present to give the user feedback about how many additional notifications are remaining to view as in the example below.

 <img src="./img/alert-group-with-overflow.png" alt="An example of an alert group with overflow footer" width="662" />

+See our [toast alert guidelines](/components/alert/design-guidelines/#using-toast-alerts) for more information about using toast alerts.